nfmoore/azureml-mlops-example-scenarios/.github/docs/step-by-step.md

 ![1](./images/sbs-6.png)

-Note that the `Train and Deploy Model` workflow depends on `Create Data Assets` and `Create Environments`
+Note that the `Train and Deploy Model` workflow depends on `Create Data Assets` and `Create Environments`.

 ![1](./images/sbs-7.png)